rrchai/autoChallenge/README.md

 ## TO-DO

-- Get submitted docker synId in the synapse's DockerRepository in support of auto-submitting the model
+- Get entity Id of submitted docker repo in the synapse in support of auto-submitting the model (wait to see the updates from this [jira ticket](https://sagebionetworks.jira.com/browse/PLFM-4898))
-- Enable auto setup linux environment if running in the instance (not test `setup-instance.sh` yet)
+- Enable auto create a challenge in a linux environment assuming a SC instance (test `setup-instance.sh`)
-- Enable to use customizable validation/scoring scripts (if needed)
+- Enable to use customizable validation/scoring scripts if needed
+- Support `Data-to-Model` if needed

 <!-- Links -->